Casper Holstein

-Casper Alexander Holstein (December 6, 1877 - April 5, 1944) was a prominent New York mobster involved in the Harlem "numbers rackets" during the 1920s.
+Casper Alexander Holstein (December 6, 1877 - April 5, 1944) was an American mobster involved in the Harlem "numbers rackets" during the 1920s.
 He was also a philanthropist and small banker.
-His giving funded literary prizes during the Harlem Renaissance.
+He funded literary prizes during the Harlem Renaissance.
 Born in the Virgin Islands, he continued to support and aid his community from New York through lobbying for civil rights and providing direct economic aid.

 Early life

-Caspar Alexander Holstein was born on December 6, 1875 in Christiansted when the islands were under Dutch rule.
+Caspar Alexander Holstein was born on December 6, 1875, in Christiansted, when the islands were under Danish rule.
 He attended schools in the Danish school system on Saint Croix.
-In 1888, Holstein moved to New York City with his mother, Emily.
-He graduated from Boys High School.
-After his mother's death, he began working as a bellhop in a hotel, where he first learned to gamble.
+In 1888, Holstein moved to New York City with his mother.

 During World War I, he was able to revisit his birthplace while stationed in what had become the United States Virgin Islands.
 He served in the United States Navy for more than four years.
-He learned embalming in Chicago, but didn't complete his courses.
+He learned embalming in Chicago, but did not complete his courses.

-After the war, Holstein worked as janitor and doorman in Manhattan eventually becoming a messenger, and then head messenger.

-He learned about playing the stock market and investing from the Christie family in Brooklyn who became his benefactors.
-He worked for the family and even provided financial support during the financial crises in the 1920s.
-Learning about the stock market on Wall Street from the Christies influenced his love for games of chance and numbers.
-Because of segregation, he used his numbers skills in Harlem, starting in the 1920s.

 Rebirth of the Harlem numbers racket

-Holstein created a numbers game that was based on betting on the closing figures for stock prices at the end of the day.
-As the Prohibition began, Holstein's lottery system, influenced by bolita, proved popular.
-Soon Holstein became known as the "Bolita King," going on to earn an estimated $2 million from his lotteries.

 By the end of the 1920s, Holstein had become a dominant figure among Harlem's numerous policy operators.
-Although both he and rival, Stephanie St. Clair, claimed to have invented the way that "numbers games" chose the winning number, both claims have long been in dispute.
-Because the games were played by Black people, the authorities largely ignored Holstein's numbers racket which made him almost $5000 a day.
+Although both he and his rival, Stephanie St. Clair, claimed to have invented the way that "numbers games" chose the winning number, both claims have long been in dispute.

-Holstein controlled a large scale numbers-running operation, as well as nightclubs, like the Turf Club.
-In 1907, he founded a group affiliated with the Benevolent and Protective Order of Elks and ran the local Monarch Lodge No. 45 for several decades.
-According to The New York Times, he was "Harlem's favorite hero", because of his wealth, his sporting proclivities and his philanthropies among his community.